JoBCB/Choreographing-an-Art-Catalogue/README.md

 		- different spatial relationship
 			- distances between objects;
 			- one body or element in relation to another, to a group, or to the architecture;
-			- topography: the movement over a landscape, pattern, design..
+			- topography: the movement over a landscape, pattern, symmetry versus asymmetry,..
 		- how do you navigate around it?
 			- by order of..;
 			- (non)linearity; random sequence;
-			- zooming in diverse scales; from different angles..;
+			- zooming in diverse scales; from different angles and perspective, juxtaposition..;

 	- you can enact the catalogue through actual physical movement; and or experiment by using digital tools and computer code.
 	- set variations: you can define variations within your catalogue system; including permanent and non-permanent features.